 I think it’s very bad customer service to not respond to a customer who calls in about the issue and IMS gives no response.
 And bad quality of product to not state to the buyer that you will need to remove the dang thermostat to install their tank!!

 I’ve returned the tank to Rocky Mountain ATV/MC and ordered the Acerbis 4.1 tank from Slavens Racing..
 I asked Jeff Slavens about the IMS tanks and he KNEW the thermostat had to be removed.. yet IMS didn’t??
 Jeff even kindly responded to my email question with links to products!
-So look for more information on the Acerbis install coming soon.
+For more information on the Acerbis, here’s Acerbis my installation post.